ANNIEsoft/PSQLServer/README.md

 # PSQLServer

-To create a contianer with the web server in use:
+To create a contianer with the psql server in use:

       docker run --name=PSQLServer --net=host -dt anniesoft/psqlserver bash -c "su postgres -c 'postgres -D /PSQLServer'"